 The Web Admin and Web Trend Tool will not be available; you can look up tag configuration on the Historian Administrator (Windows), but you will not be able to edit tag configuration information.
-All other existing clients should continue to work as expected, with the ability to collect and store data, search for tags, trend and report on tag information.
-A new user connection with default Historian server set to primary must connect to the primary node to get information about all the mirrors before it gains the ability to automatically failover to mirror when the primary node is down.
+All other clients should continue to work as expected, with the ability to collect and store data, search for tags, trend and report on tag information.

-The Client Manager on the primary node is down, but the server is running.
+• The Client Manager on the primary node is down, but the server is running.
 What is the expected behavior?